-For many of us, myself included, Halloween is the best time of the year.
-You get to dress up to become someone or something else, and eat candy – what’s not to love?
+For many of us people (especially kid) Halloween is the best time of the year.
+You get to dress up in costume and eat candy – what’s not to love?

-The first step is to keep your dog as comfortable as possible – away from windows and the front door, in a quiet area where he can have a nice something to chew on.
-(Check out Doggone Safe for some other helpful Halloween safety suggestions.)
+The first step is to keep your dog as comfortable as possible – away from windows and the front door, in a quiet area, maybe with a nice bone to chew on.
+If your dog can stay away from the fray, he should feel more relaxed.

 In addition to that, here are some other tricks you can try: